Sweating and Sports | What is Sweat? Is More Better During Exercise?

 …You may have noticed that you break a sweat faster and sweat more when you exercise in the summer.
 This is completely normal — you body has to adjust to the heat and cool itself down more.
 So, in this case, more sweat is a positive reaction from your body.

 Two different types of sweat glands

-The amount that you sweat depends on your weight, gender, fitness level, age, where you live (climate) and even your genetics.
+Yes and no. Because the amount that you sweat also depends on your weight, gender, fitness level, age, where you live (climate), and even your genetics.
 An overweight person is going to sweat more easily because the amount of energy needed to execute a particular activity is going to be higher.
 Additionally, a fitter person who works out regularly will begin to sweat faster than a not-so-fit person because the body is smart and is already prepared to sweat to cool itself down while training.

 If you feel that you are excessively sweating, especially outside of workouts and stressful situations, see your doctor about a condition called hyperhidrosis.
-People with this condition find their sweat interfering with everyday activities: sweaty palms making turning a doorknob difficult or clothing becoming noticeably soaked without having engaged in any sort of strenuous physical activity (2).
-But do not be ashamed or embarrassed if this is you.
+People with this condition find their sweat interfering with everyday activities: sweaty palms making turning a doorknob difficult or clothing becoming noticeably soaked without having engaged in any sort of strenuous physical activity.(2) But do not be ashamed or embarrassed if this is you.
 You are not alone!
-Nearly 5% of the global population is dealing with hyperhidrosis (3).
+Nearly 5% of the global population suffers from this.(3)

 So now you know, the amount you sweat doesn’t only depend on the intensity of your workout, but also on other factors.
 If you provide the right conditions for your body to sweat in a healthy way, it can cool down efficiently and there’s nothing stopping you from your summer workouts.